wifisensing/PicoScenes-Manual/source/scenarios.rst

 CSI Measurement from Associated AP by IWL5300
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The IWL5300 NIC can also measure CSI for the 802.11n frames sent from the connected Wi-Fi AP.
-Assuming you have already connected the IWL5300 NIC to an 802.11n compatible Wi-Fi AP, then there are three steps to measure CSI from IWL5300:
+The IWL5300 NIC also has the capability to measure CSI for the 802.11n frames transmitted by the connected Wi-Fi AP.
+If you have already connected the IWL5300 NIC to an 802.11n compatible Wi-Fi AP, you can follow these three steps to measure CSI using IWL5300:

-#.
-Switching to CSI-extractable firmware.
-IWL5300 CSI extraction functionality relies on a customized firmware.
-PicoScenes provides ``switch5300Firmware`` command to switch between the *ordinary* and *CSI-extractable* firmware, see  :doc:`utilities` for more details.
-The following command switches to CSI-extractable firmware:
+1. Switch to CSI-extractable firmware: The IWL5300 CSI extraction functionality requires a customized firmware.
+PicoScenes provides the ``switch5300Firmware`` command to switch between the *ordinary* and *CSI-extractable* firmware.
+Refer to the :doc:`utilities` documentation for more detailed instructions.
+The following command switches to the CSI-extractable firmware:

     .. code-block:: bash